PanicStation.org

 Do not do these things

-• Do not ignore this if pregnancy is possible, pain is sudden/severe, or you feel lightheaded or weak.
+• Do not wait to see if it passes if pregnancy is possible, the pain is sudden or severe, or you feel lightheaded, faint, weak, or short of breath.

-• Do not drive yourself if you’re dizzy, faint, very weak, or bleeding heavily—call 911 or get a ride.
+• Do not drive yourself if you are dizzy, faint, very weak, confused, or bleeding heavily; call 911 or ask someone to take you.

 What to do now

-• You have severe pain plus fever/chills, persistent vomiting, confusion, or you look/feel severely unwell.
+• You have severe pelvic pain with fever, chills, persistent vomiting, or bad-smelling discharge.

-2. Take a pregnancy test now if there’s any chance you could be pregnant.
+2. Take a pregnancy test if there is any chance you could be pregnant and doing so will not delay emergency care.

-3. Use a pad and write down key details (for triage).
+3. Use a pad and track what is happening.

-4. Choose the fastest same-day option if you’re not in the emergency group:
+4. Contact the fastest same-day medical route if you are stable and not in the emergency group.

-• Urgent care if symptoms are moderate and stable.
+• Use urgent care if symptoms are moderate and stable and pregnancy is not suspected.

-• ER if symptoms are escalating, you can’t get rapid outpatient care, or you’re unsure and feeling worse.
+• Use the ER if symptoms are escalating, you cannot get rapid outpatient care, or you feel unsafe waiting.

-• Don’t delay care even if you’ve eaten.
-The ER will tell you if you need to stop eating/drinking while you’re waiting for tests or treatment.
+• The ER or clinic will tell you whether to stop eating or drinking while you wait for tests or treatment.

 What can wait